istio/istio.io/content/en/docs/ops/deployment/requirements/index.md

 If [pod security policies](https://kubernetes.io/docs/concepts/policy/pod-security-policy/) are [enforced](https://kubernetes.io/docs/concepts/policy/pod-security-policy/#enabling-pod-security-policies)
-in your cluster and unless you use the Istio CNI Plugin, your pods must have the `NET_ADMIN` capability allowed.
-The initialization containers of the Envoy proxies require this capability.
+in your cluster and unless you use the Istio CNI Plugin, your pods must have the `NET_ADMIN` and `NET_RAW` capabilities allowed.
+The initialization containers of the Envoy proxies require these capabilities.

-To check if the `NET_ADMIN` capability is allowed for your pods, you need to check if their [service account](https://kubernetes.io/docs/tasks/configure-pod-container/configure-service-account/) can use a pod security policy that allows the `NET_ADMIN` capability.
+To check if the `NET_ADMIN` and `NET_RAW` capabilities are allowed for your pods, you need to check if their [service account](https://kubernetes.io/docs/tasks/configure-pod-container/configure-service-account/) can use a pod security policy that allows the `NET_ADMIN` and `NET_RAW` capabilities.
 If you haven't specified a service account in your pods' deployment, the pods run using the `default` service account in their deployment's namespace.